-We tell them to “look out for each other” and "step in to help", but we know many are not prepared with the knowledge and skills necessary to overcome social barriers and effectively intervene.
+We tell them to “look out for each other” and "step in to help", but we know many are not prepared with the knowledge and skills necessary to effectively intervene.

 Let's talk about how we can prepare for these moments.

 We invite you to take part in a timely, national conversation: WITH US Upstander Week is seven days of real talk, reflection, and action as we empower all bystanders to become UPSTANDERS and #BeTheLifeline for others.

 Our goal: to include all voices, spread knowledge and encourage bystanders to act during potentially dangerous, life-altering situations.

 Inspired by Carson’s standard, the Upstander Pledge is a commitment to be an active bystander: someone that will trust their instincts, overcome fear, and take action to help others.

 and community by living out

 I will trust my instincts and have the courage to help others.

 I will overcome the fear that keeps me from taking action to intervene.